awsdocs/aws-iot-docs/developerguide/jobs-workflow-jobs-online.md

 ## Report execution completed<a name="jobs-job-completed"></a>

-When the device has finished executing the job, it calls the [UpdateJobExecution](https://docs.aws.amazon.com/iot/latest/apireference/API_iot-jobs-data_UpdateJobExecution.html) MQTT API\.
+When the device is finished executing the job, it calls the [UpdateJobExecution](jobs-mqtt-api.md#mqtt-updatejobexecution) MQTT API\.
 If the job was successful, set `status` to `SUCCEEDED` and, in the message payload, in `statusDetails`, add other information about the job as name\-value pairs\.
 The in\-progress and step timers end when the job execution is complete\.

 For example: